integreat-io/integreat-adapter-soap/README.md

 `soapActionNamespace` or by replacing it entirely with `soapAction`.
 Both should be set on the `endpoint` object.

+Available endpoint options:

+- `uri`: The uri to send requests to for this endpoint.
+- `baseUri`: An option base uri prepended to `uri`.
+- `soap.version`: The SOAP version of the service.
+Default is `1.1`.
+- `retries`: Number of times to retry a request.
+Default is `0`.
+- `timeout`: Milliseconds to wait until a request is timed out.
+Default is `120000`.

 ### Running the tests

 The tests can be run with `npm test`.